 How can I get inactive customers to open win-back emails?

+There are many win-back email examples that may work for you.
 First impressions are everything, and this is especially true of all win-back email subject lines.
-It’s one of the first things a recipient will see when they receive your email campaigns; therefore, it must be attention-grabbing.
+It's one of the first things a recipient will see when they receive your email campaigns; therefore, it must be attention-grabbing.
 To write a subject line worthy of your inactive customers’ time, you'll need to consider the following: